Code-Mercenaries/phoenix_alexa/README.md

 ```

-To authenticate that the request corresponds to your Alexa application add the ValidateApplicationId plug to your router as follows:
+To authenticate that the request corresponds to your PhoenixAlexa application add the ValidateApplicationId plug to your router as follows:

 ```elixir
   pipeline :api do